KWSNick/ScouseDaxie/README.md

 ### Font Awesome 5.1.3.

 Font Awesome provides text based icons which can be manipulated and controlled by CSS styling.
+These were used throughout the site to provide visual ques to content.

 #### License